Office: International Village, Room 124F

 I serve the international students at Southeast by advising on maintaining lawful status, resolving status violations, accessing benefits, and all other issues related to legal status in the United States.
 I function as a contact person between the U.S. government and Southeast, serving as the Principle Designated School Official for students at Southeast on an F visa and Responsible Officer for exchange visitors on a J visa.
 I also work with “SACM” students to support their needs to maintain their Saudi Arabia Cultural Mission scholarship.

 I worked in retail management for many years before moving to Cape Girardeau and eventually starting to work at Southeast.
-I received an Associate Degree from Lincoln Land Community College before receiving my bachelor degree from Southeast and beginning my master degree program in TESOL.
+I received an Associate Degree from Lincoln Land Community College before receiving my bachelor degree from Southeast as well as my master degree in TESOL form Southeast.

 I love working with international students at Southeast because they bring such a diverse cultural experience to my work life.
 I enjoy learning about the many countries represented by our international student population.
 I also enjoy helping the students and giving them the support that they need when their support system of family and friends is so far away.

 I love to spend time with my husband, son, and friends.
 We enjoy the local restaurants and the movie theater.
-I really like to cuddle with my dog, Minnie, and watch TV and movies.
+I really like to cuddle with my dogs, Leia and Domino, and watch TV and movies.
 I also appreciate that there are many large cities within driving distance, but I can delight in living in a smaller city with little traffic and I can get anywhere in town in less than 15 minutes!

 I am a cancer survivor.
 I was diagnosed with a rare soft tissue cancer at 12 years old.
 After chemotherapy and surgery, I was deemed cancer-free.
 I have remained cancer-free for more than 25 years!